-If you have ever tried to build a project online, one of the first issues that you run in is finding good quality graphics for it.
+If you have ever tried to build a project online, one of the first issues you run into is finding good quality graphics.
 Everyone wants a spectacular looking website, but not everyone has professional photography and editing skills.
-So where do you go in order to find amazing quality free or cheap stock photos?
-We have compiled a list for you based on our own experience in building websites and writing content for our clients.
+So, where do you go to find fantastic quality free or cheap stock photos?
+We have compiled a list for you based on our own experience building websites and writing content for our clients.

-Using the same dull free stock photos that everyone else and their moms are using, is a bit counterproductive.
-When you join the world of internet, you need to make your work stand out.
-Great graphics can either engage your site visitor or turn him or her away.
+Using the same dull free stock photos that everyone else and their moms are using is a bit counterproductive.
+When you join the world of the internet, you need to make your work stand out.
+Excellent graphics can either engage your site visitor or turn him or her away.
 How many times have you came across a website and immediately clicked the “back” button because the website looked… how do I say this.. ugly?

-Finding the perfect platform where you can find all of the things that you need can be time consuming.
-Heck, finding the right picture that flows with your content well is time consuming as it is.
-We will make this easier on you and present you with our research based on a few parameters that we looked for.
+Finding the perfect platform where you can find all of the things that you need can be time-consuming.
+Heck, finding the right picture that flows with your content well is time-consuming as it is.
+We will make this more comfortable for you and present you with our research based on a few parameters that we looked for.

 This top 8 cheap stock photos article lists these website based on the following but in no particular order unless mentioned:

 - Quality of the photos and graphics